 Gender and Veganism: Food Practices as Constant Validation

 Take a closer look at that wrapping around the “man” parcel and you’ll see a lot of pictures of typically processed animal products such as burgers, bacon, sausages, and steak.
 You’ll read stories of men in practices where the exploitation of animals is normal and rife.
 Staying with “meat” foods for now: foods are inscribed, perhaps like no other objects we have in human social life, with meanings “representing ethnicity, nationality, region, class, age, sexuality, culture, and (perhaps most importantly) gender” (Sobal 136).
 Numerous works (e.g. Adams 1990; Beardsworth and Keil 1992; Bentley 1998; Bourdieu 1984; Fiddes 1991; Greenebaum and Dexter 2017; Roe and Buser 2016; Roe and Hurley 2018; Nilsen 1995) have identified the ways in which foods are gendered as either masculine or feminine.
-One of the most referenced works on this is Jeffery Sobal’s 2005 article “Men, Meat and Marriage: Models of Masculinity”, in which he surveys the literature, exploring how foods are gendered differently across cultures.
+One of the most referenced works on this is Jeffery Sobal’s 2005 article “Men, Meat and Marriage: Models of Masculinity,” in which he surveys the literature, exploring how foods are gendered differently across cultures.
 As Sobal notes:

 Animal flesh is a consummate male food, and a man eating meat is an exemplar of maleness.
 Men sometimes fetishize meat, claiming that a meal is not a ‘real’ meal without meat.
 Men often hypermasculinize meat in male rituals.
 For example, men dominate meat cooking competitions, such as barbecue contests, and are the main contestants engaging in eating competitions, which often focus on meats.
 (138)

-Plenty of men engage in the direct animal-exploitative behaviours they believe confer masculine identities upon them, and the benefits and status that brings: angling, hunting, betting on animal sports.
+Plenty of men engage in the direct animal-exploitative behaviors they believe confer masculine identities upon them, and the benefits and status such behaviors bring: angling, hunting, betting on animal sports.
 But the vast majority of the abuse of animals comes through our food systems.
 There are almost no women working on the kill floors of slaughterhouses worldwide (Pachirat).
 Of course, the majority of the exploitation takes place where men, pleasurably wrapped up in images of what it means to be a man, continue to dominate the bodies of other animals through the heavy consumption of “meat” products.
 Globally men eat around 57 percent more meat than women (US Department of Health).
 Most vegans are women—in the UK, about two-thirds of vegans identify as women, and the in US it’s more like four to one.
 Veganuary, the campaign to get people to choose vegan in January, attracts around 82-88 percent women every year, and only 10-15 percent men.
-For Luke (2007) the reason for this is that those who identify as men continue to benefit from the institutions of animal exploitations in ways that women do not.
+For Luke the reason for this disparity is that those who identify as men continue to benefit from institutions of animal exploitations in ways that women do not.
 Those “ways” are wrapped up in what men see as the benefits of “meat” consumption in providing a social identity which is, using Joy’s formation, Normal, Natural, and Necessary.
-And as Piazza et al added: Nice.
+And as Piazza et al have added: Nice.

-For women, the wrappings of femininity are loaded with pictures of salad, yoghurts, fruit, chocolate and “white” “meats” such as chicken or fish, as well as contextualized by time and place; for example, Chaiken and Pliner’s (1987) findings of single women choosing not to eat “steak” or other “red meats” on a date.
+For women, the wrappings of femininity are loaded with pictures of salad, yoghurts, fruit, chocolate and “white” “meats” such as chicken or fish, as well as contextualized by time and place; for example, Chaiken and Pliner’s findings of single women choosing not to eat “steak” or other “red meats” on a date.
 Much of this socialization is done when we are children, specifically through our relations to animals (Cole and Stewart).
 As Sobal summarises, “Western men are socialized into adopting beliefs and behaviours about masculinity by the active and passive efforts of other men and women, with fathers acting as examples of meat-eating men and mothers reinforcing those gendered values” (138).